-Conquest completed nine diamond drill holes in BIF hosted Au targets and one drill hole targeting an EM anomaly before early spring conditions caused the suspension of further drilling.
+Conquest completed 10 diamond drill holes in BIF hosted Au targets.

-Drill hole GRW20-01 successfully intersected the projected down-faulted extension of the host iron formation for the Golden Rose gold mineralization approximately 400m west of the previous limit of the historic mineralization at the Golden Rose Mine.
+Drill hole GRW20-01 successfully intersected the projected down-faulted extension of the host iron formation for the Golden Rose gold mineralization approximately 400-meter west of the previous limit of the historic mineralization at the Golden Rose Mine.
 Anomalous gold mineralization was encountered in the drill hole.

-After the completion of drill hole GRW20-01, four drill holes (GR20-01 through to GR20-04) were completed over the historical mine workings that tested potential down-dip and down plunge extensions of historical mineralization.
+After the completion of drill hole GRW20-01, 4 drill holes (GR20-01 through to GR20-04) were completed over the historical mine workings that tested potential down-dip and down plunge extensions of historical mineralization.
 The drill holes intersected narrow high-grade gold mineralization.
-One additional drill hole (GR20-05) was completed testing a magnetic anomaly 700 m east of the mine workings along the projected strike of the iron formation hosting the past-producing Golden Rose Mine.
-Drilling planned for 2021 Q1 is scheduled to continue testing the iron formation for its gold potential further east where several magnetic anomalies and coinciding Mobile Metal Ions ("MMI") and B-Horizon gold-in-soil anomalies are to be targeted.
+9 additional drill holes (GR20-05 through to GR20-06, and GR21-07 through to GR21-09) tested the iron formation for its gold potential east of the mine workings over a strike length of approximately 7 kilometers.